MethodsOfMath/ABC-Mouse-launcher/README.md

 sugarizer-launcher
 ===================

-Provides a desktop icon for launching Sugarizer in the Chromium web browser on the Raspberry Pi.
+Provides a desktop icon for launching ABC Mouse in the Chromium web browser on the Raspberry Pi.

 Installation
 ------------